Kip Young

-Kip Lane Young (born October 29, 1954) is a former baseball player.
+Kip Lane Young (born October 29, 1954) is an American former baseball player.
 A right-handed pitcher, Young played Major League Baseball with the Detroit Tigers in 1978 and 1979.
 As a rookie in 1978, he pitched complete-game victories in his first four starts and compiled a 2.81 earned run average (ERA) for the season.

 Before his professional career began, Young played college baseball at Bowling Green State University where he won 37 games to set a Mid-American Conference record.